 In this blog, Maggie will discuss the importance of regular language revision - even when school is out!
 She will give some tips on how to implement language revision throughout your school holidays in a fun, quick and easy way.

-Let’s face the fact: it’s summer time, it’s hot outside and the holidays have just begun.
-The last thing on your mind will be sitting down and thinking about the new school year ahead.
+Let’s face the fact: it’s the end of term, it’s hot outside (or snowing!) and the holidays have just begun.
+The last thing on your mind will be sitting down and thinking about the next term ahead.
 If that’s the case, then you are not alone.
-Thousands of students have finished the school year and have embarked on their summer holidays.
-Whether they are heading abroad or staying in the country, chances are, not very many will be thinking of doing much – or any – work at all during the precious summer break.
+Thousands of students have finished the school term and have embarked on their holidays.
+Whether they are heading abroad or staying in the country, chances are, not very many will be thinking of doing much – or any – work at all during the precious school break.

 Another fun way of revising a language is watching short video clips catered to your level.
 The “Deutsche Welle”, a German webpage, offers a variety of short different German videos and grammar sheets where you can learn and revise any topics that you interested in.
 Alternatively, you can go to youtube and watch plenty of videos in German, French, Spanish, Italian, Russian, etc. too.
 Just write down the name of the topic that you are interested in and within seconds you will be given a large amount of videos to chose from.
 Click on one, watch it and take some notes.
 This will refresh your memory and when you will be faced with the language that you are currently studying again at the beginning of the new year, you won’t feel that overwhelmed.
 So, as you can see, a few minutes of language revision here and there can do wonders and you won’t feel stressed when going back to school.